Enrique1003/CyberSecurity/README.md

 - Efficient in terms of not needing to install any extra software which will allow more space for resources on a server.
 - Free open-source tool.
-- Flexibility allows you to structure and setup the application environment anywhere it is deployed.
+- Flexibility allows you to structure and set up the application environment anywhere it is deployed.

 The playbook implements the following tasks:
 - Install docker.io